r0ckman123/revert-reset-practice/README.md

 # revert-reset-practice
 revert and reset for git practice
+change by mistake again